polywrap/python-client/README.md

 ## Creating your own tests for the client

 By creating tests you can quickly experiment with the Polywrap Client and its growing set of wrappers.
 Since Pytest is already set up on the repo, go to the `polywrap-client\tests\` directory, and take a look at how some of the functions are built.
-You can use similar patterns to mod your own apps and prototypes.
+You can use similar patterns to mod your own apps and build new prototypes with more complex functionality.

 Here's a good guide to learn about [building tests with Pytest](https://realpython.com/pytest-python-testing/)